-The plant itself makes THC-A and CBD-A, the acid forms of these popular cannabinoids.
-Heating cannabis converts the THC-A to THC and CBD-A to CBD.
-Because raw cannabis contains primarily THC-A eating raw cannabis doesn’t get you stoned.
+The plant makes THC-A and CBD-A, the acid forms of these popular cannabinoids.
+Heating cannabis converts the THC-A to THC and converts CBD-A to CBD.
+Because raw cannabis contains primarily THC-A eating uncooked cannabis doesn’t get you stoned.
 Heat decarbs THC-A turning it into THC.
 Smoking marijuana decarbs the THC and you get high.

 There’s a lot of confusion online about proper decarbing.
 The answer depends upon what you’re trying to do.